filip-husnik/pseudofinder/README.md

 ## Contributing

-We appreciate any critical comments and suggestions for improvements.
+We appreciate any critical comments or suggestions for improvements.
 Please raise issues or submit pull requests.

-## Versioning

 ## License